-Objective psychophysical methods complement subjective measurements of appearance.
-These methods, which often involve determining threshold for discriminating changes along a specified dimension of stimulus variation, do not provide reports of what the stimulus looks like, but instead more directly assess the precision of the perceptual representation.
-Psychophysical threshold measurements are accompanied by a mature theory that can be used to link the measurements to properties of physiologically measured neural responses (Brindley, 1960; Green, 1996; Teller, 1984; Parker & Newsome, 1998).
+Threshold measurements complement measurements of appearance.
+These methods, which often involve determining threshold for discriminating changes along a specified dimension of stimulus variation, do not provide reports of what the stimulus looks like, but more directly assess the precision of the perceptual representation.
+Psychophysical threshold measurements are accompanied by mature theory that can be used to link the measurements to properties of physiologically measured neural responses (Brindley, 1960; Green, 1996; Teller, 1984; Parker & Newsome, 1998).
 In addition, threshold measurements can be readily adapted for use with non-human subjects, since trial-by-trial reward can be provided based on whether each response is correct.
 It is less clear, however, how to apply threshold measurements to questions of perceptual constancy.
-One approach is to connect thresholds to appearance measurements, an approach which has its origins in Fechner’s pioneering interpretation of Weber’s Law (Fechner, 1966).
+One approach is to use a set of threshold measurements to predict appearance judgments, an approach which has its origins in Fechner’s pioneering interpretation of Weber’s Law (Fechner, 1966).
 The fundamental idea is that both thresholds and appearance are mediated by a common stimulus-response function whose properties depend on and can change with viewing context.
 Thresholds for making discriminations are related to the slope of the response function, with higher slopes leading to larger response changes for a fixed stimulus change and thus lower thresholds.
 Appearance, on the other hand, is related to the value of the response function, which provides the magnitude of the response.
 This approach holds promise (Nachmias & Sansbury, 1974; Hillis & Brainard, 2005; Hillis & Brainard, 2007b), but there are documented cases where the threshold measurements fail to account for appearance effects related to lightness constancy (Hillis & Brainard, 2007a).

 Another threshold-based approach to constancy is to study ability to detect a change in the confounding scene property (e.g., the illumination; Pearce, Crichton, Mackiewicz, Finlayson, & Hurlbert, 2014; Radonjić et al., 2016; Radonjić et al., 2018; Aston, Radonjić, Brainard, & Hurlbert, 2019; Alvaro, Linhares, Moreira, Lillo, & Nascimento, 2017), rather than a change in the object property of interest (e.g. surface reflectance).
-The goal here to measure the range of illumination changes over which the visual system’s representation of object surface reflectance remains constant.
-How the results of measurements of this sort, which probe threshold-level illumination changes, relate to the stability of object appearance across larger illumination changes that occur in natural viewing has not been worked out (but see Weiss, Witzel, & Gegenfurtner, 2017).
+The connection to constancy is via the linking proposition that for sub-threshold illumination changes, the visual system cannot detect any change in the image and thus that the perceptual representation of surface reflectance, as well as of illumination, is stable across such sub-threshold illumination changes.
+How the results of illumination discrimination thresholds, which probe the effect of small illumination changes, relate to the stability of object appearance across larger illumination changes that occur in natural viewing has not been worked out (but see Weiss, Witzel, & Gegenfurtner, 2017).